Images Depict Mature Plants

 Orange Marigolds for Sale Online

-Orange Marigold plants (Tagetes spp.) are one of the only true flowering annuals that no matter what growing zone you live in, you have to replant every year.
+Orange Marigolds (Tagetes spp.) are one of the only true flowering annuals that no matter what growing zone you live in, you have to replant every year.
 These annuals are cheerful and compact with flower shapes that resemble daisies or even carnation flowers.
 Their vibrant orange petals are complemented by deep green foliage.
-These plants are widely adaptable to many conditions, temperatures, soils, etc., and are low-maintenance.
+Orange Marigolds are widely adaptable to many conditions, temperatures, soils, etc., and are low-maintenance.

 Not to mention, these plants are known for being pest-free and can often help keep pests away.
 Your Marigolds will bloom non-stop from summer until frost.
 The best way to keep your Marigolds looking vibrant and thriving is to deadhead them as their blossoms die.

 |Mature Width:||1 to 2 Feet|

 After purchasing your Orange Marigold plant, be sure to read about our recommended care instructions to ensure a healthy and happy plant all season long!